mehulkar/mehulkar.com/source/blog/2022/01/debugging-a-flash-of-unstyled-text.md

 `fastbootDependencies` (to allow list it in the sandbox).
 There are a couple issues with this approach:

-- It's impossible to deterministically install dependencies for production, as there is no lockfile.
+- It's impossible to [deterministically install dependencies][10] for production, as there is no lockfile.
 - It's very easy to get it wrong (which is still a sensible tradeoff for the extra security!)